 In The Coming Democracy: New Rules for Running a New World, Ann Florini dares to raise a long-neglected question -- how will Planet Earth be governed during the next century and beyond?
 Some say this is just the latest in a series of imperial ages -- Pax Americana.
 Even if itis the 'best' pax, should we count on its beneficial hegemony lasting forever?
 Or might it be wise to start using that great influence while it lasts, to lead in designing Whatever Comes Next (WCN)?
 Florini's discussion is narrow and Sometimes flawed, but at least it starts the conversation.

-Also see my list of Favorite Science Fiction and Fantasy novels.
+For forward-looking fiction, see my list of Favorite Science Fiction and Fantasy novels.

 ===== ===== =====